 - Relying on welding inspection to control and improve welding quality.

-- Not considering, or understanding the changes occurring in the base material, and weld heat affected zones during welding.
+- Not considering, or understanding the welding thermal cycle, and the resulting changes occurring in the base material, the weld, and heat affected zones during welding.

 - Assuming a certified welder will always make good welds.